Pulchrana guttmani (Brown, 2015)

-Pulchrana guttmani is a moderately large frog in the Hylarana signata complex.
-Although there have been extensive efforts to collect specimens of P. guttmani over the last 20+ years, the holotype (mature adult female caught in 1993) is still the only successfully collected specimen to date.
-Pulchrana guttmani has a snout-vent-length of 72.7 mm.
+Pulchrana guttmani is a moderately large frog in the Pulchrana signata complex.
+Initially the species was only known from one persevered female specimen.
+The species was not seen between 1993 and 2020 when four more specimens were collected.
+P. guttmani has a snout-vent-length of 72.0 - 82.0 mm (Brown 2015, Pitogo and Saavedra 2021).
 Its head is a shade more slender than the broadest region of the body and it has a short, rounded snout.
 The canthus is very slightly angled and curved at the ends.
 Pulchrana guttmani has a loreal region that caves in and a prominent supralabial region that almost appears as if it is filled with air.
-Its nares, which appear toward the rostral end of the snout, flare to the sides and are spread apart from one another by about the same distance as the eyes are spread (internarial distance – 6.7 mm, interorbital distance – 7.0 mm).
+Its nares, which appear toward the rostral end of the snout, flare to the sides and are spread apart from one another by about the same distance as the eyes are spread (internarial distance - 6.7 mm, interorbital distance - 7.0 mm).
 It has a level interorbital region and rostrum, although its eyes protrude from the orbits.
 When viewed from a ventral position, the eyes do not appear to extend laterally past the jaw.
 Pulchrana guttmani has pupils with a greater horizontal than vertical radius.
 Its tympanum and tympanic annulus are clearly visible and have a smaller circumference than the eye.
 The supratympanic ridge is only slightly visible.
 Its choanae are big but cannot be viewed from the ventral aspect as they are blocked by the maxilla (Brown 2015).

 The skin on the dorsum, sacrum, and back of the skull is smooth, as is that on the limbs, belly, and dorsal sides of the hands and feet.
 The posterior portion of the eyelids, facial regions surrounding the orbits, and the region superior to the mouth all appear finely grained.
 The skin posterior and superior to the tympana appears grained, although not as finely as the aforementioned regions.
 The ventral femoral surface and cloacal skin is even less finely grained (Brown 2015).